-Software packages often need to be provided will a fully realised SBOM (software bill of materials) to meet regulatory requirements within various industries and jurisdictions.
-As a fundamental component of modern software security and supply chain integrity, providing a complete itemised inventory of all components, libraries, and dependencies used in both the build and runtime environments, the bill help enable the packager to demonstrate vulnerability management, licence compliance, and risk assessment practices.
+Software packages often need to be provided with a fully realized SBOM (software bill of materials) to meet regulatory requirements within various industries and jurisdictions.
+As a fundamental component of modern software security and supply chain integrity, providing a complete itemized inventory of all components, libraries, and dependencies used in both the build and runtime environments, the bill helps enable the packager to demonstrate vulnerability management, license compliance, and risk assessment practices.

-Bills are often incomplete, negating their value as realisation can
+Bills are often incomplete, negating their value as realization can

 providing the ability to step through a derivation’s entire dependency